Who are you?

-I research and write about social issues–mainly education and crime–and I am looking to spread good ideas that improve people’s lives.
+I research and write about social issues–mainly education, crime, and social capital–and I am looking to spread good ideas that improve people’s lives.
 I’m also a senior fellow at the Center for American Progress.
-You can read my full important-sounding biography here.
+You can read my full, very important-sounding biography here.

 Where are the photos?